Governance

 retention_minimum - Attestations MUST be retained beyond TTL expiry for audit purposes

-- Discarding attestations on TTL expiry destroys the audit trail
+- Discarding attestations or receipts on TTL expiry destroys the audit trail

 Error Transparency